ibexa/documentation-developer/docs/search/search_engines/elastic_search/configure_elastic_search.md

 ### Language specific analyzis

-It is possible to configure language specific analysis like stemming so that searching for "cars" will give hit on content that contain the word "car".
+It is possible to configure language specific analysis like stemming so that searching for "cars" gives hit on content that contains the word "car".
 On a multilingual site, it is possible to have different analyzing configured for different languages, something which typically is needed as stemming rules are language specific.

 #### Make a copy of the default template

-The first step in order to enable language specific analysis is to make a new template for each language in `config/packages/ibexa_elasticsearch.yaml`.
+The first step to enable language specific analysis is to make a new template for each language in `config/packages/ibexa_elasticsearch.yaml`.
 This template should be based on the `default` template found in `vendor/ibexa/elasticsearch/src/bundle/Resources/config/default-config.yaml`.
 The name of the new template should reflect the language, ie. `english`, `norwegian` or `french`,